 1. Hire an Accountant

 The clearest way to keep track of your company’s finances is to hire an accountant.
 That way you can offload the recordkeeping to someone else.
-They also can provide financial consultation and help with regulatory compliance.
+They also can provide virtual assistant for financial advisors and help with regulatory compliance.